sparkflows/sparkflows-docs/docs/user-guide/data-preparation/others.rst

 Sort By
 ----------------------------------------

-Below is a sample workflow that contains ``Sort By`` processor in Fire Insights.
+Below is a sample workflow that contains ``Sort By`` processor in Sparkflows.
 It demonstrates the usage of ``Sort By`` node to sort incoming dataset on selected columns.

 It does the following processing of data: